Shenyin Shu: Battle of Boju

 Zuo Zhuan, one of the earliest Chinese works of narrative history compiled in the 4th century BC, gives a detailed account of Shen Yin Shu's words and deeds in the historic Battle of Boju.

 In 506 BC, during the reign of King Zhao of Chu, King Helü of Wu led an army to invade Chu.
-His army was commanded by the military strategist Sun Tzu, author of The Art of War, as well as Wu Zixu, out to avenge the death of his father and brother.
+His army, which was commanded by the military strategist Sun Tzu, author of The Art of War, as well as Wu Zixu, was out to avenge the death of Helü's father and brother.
 The Wu army sailed up the Huai River and then left their ships and marched to the east bank of the Han River.
 In response, prime minister Nang Wa (Zichang) and Shen Yin Shu led the Chu army to the west bank of the Han, across the river from the invaders.

 Shen Yin Shu devised a plan in which Nang Wa would take up defensive positions with the main army along the Han River, while Shen would go north to Fangcheng on Chu's northern frontier, and lead the troops stationed there to destroy the Wu ships left on the Huai River and block the three passes on the Wu army's return route.
 Nang Wa would then cross the Han and the two forces would simultaneously attack the Wu army from both the front and the back.
 Nang accepted the plan, and Shen departed for Fangcheng.

 After Shen's departure, however, the historiographer Shi Huang (史皇) said to Nang Wa that the people of Chu hated Nang and loved Shen Yin Shu, and that if he followed Shen's plan then Shen would take all the credit for the victory and Nang would be doomed.
 Nang had a change of heart and decided to cross the river and attack right away.

 The two armies fought three battles between the Xiaobie (southeast of present-day Hanchuan) and Dabie Mountains and the Wu were victorious.
 Convinced that he could not win, Nang Wa wanted to flee but was dissuaded by Shi Huang.
 The Wu army then attacked at Boju, routing the Chu army.
 Shi Huang was killed in the battle and Nang Wa escaped to the state of Zheng.
 The Wu army then pursued the remaining Chu troops, won five more battles, and captured Ying, the capital of Chu.

 Shen Yin Shu had by now returned and defeated the Wu forces at Yongshi River (雍澨, present-day Sima River in Jingshan County), but he was wounded three times in as many battles.
 Not wanting to be captured alive, he asked officer Wu Goubi to kill him and bring his head home.

 Zuo Zhuan also mentions that after the fall of Ying, Shen Yin Shu's wife was taken as prisoner to Wu.
 One of their sons, Shen Houzang, went to Wu but was unable to bring her back.